artzhuravel/Plaques2Gallery/README.md

 # Plaques2Gallery
 Wherever I go, I try to explore the local art scene.
-Along with fairs, music festivals, and theater performances, I always make time to visit at least one art gallery or museum—ideally more.
+Along with fairs, music festivals, and theater performances, I always make time to visit at least one art gallery or museum - ideally more.

 Since I’ve been traveling quite a lot over the past two years, I’ve encountered hundreds of artworks.
 Whenever a piece resonates with me, I want to capture that moment.
 But I quickly realized that photographing the artwork itself wasn’t very helpful - without knowing the title or artist, those photos lacked context.
 So I started doing something more practical: I took pictures of the museum plaques that are usually displayed next to the artworks.